-In 2012, Kansai University Junior High School concluded a student exchange agreement between the Junior High School Division, the Affiliated Senior High School of National Taiwan Normal University (JHSNU) in 2012.
+In 2012, Kansai University Junior High School concluded a student exchange agreement between the Junior High School Division, and the Affiliated Senior High School of National Taiwan Normal University (JHSNU) in 2012.
 Since then, a one-week exchange program has been conducted each July in Japan, and each March in Taiwan.
 Students on both sides participate in a homestay, attend lessons with their hosts, go on excursions, and spend a weekend with their host families.
-In 2016, Kansai University Senior High School also started an exchange program with the SHSNU senior high school division.
+In 2016, Kansai University Senior High School also started an exchange program with the SHSNU Senior High School Division.

-Welcoming students from Taiwan each July, not only students who participate in this program but also those who are in the International Exchange Committee, take great roles.
+Both students who participate in this program and those who are in the International Exchange Committee take great roles in welcoming students from Taiwan each July.
 They hold an exchange party on their own, and invite as many of their friends as possible.